leeyoshinari/WinHub/README.md

 ### winHubAerichCmd
 The aerich command, by default, is aerich.
 If you are using a virtual environment, you need to configure the absolute path of the aerich command here.

+### winHubGunicornCmd
+The gunicorn command, by default, is gunicorn.
+If you are using a virtual environment, you need to configure the absolute path of the gunicorn command here.

 ## Others
 1.Supports multiple platforms such as `Linux`, `Windows`, `MacOS`, etc. It is recommended to deploy on `Linux`.